opengamedata/opengamedata-unity/README.md

 # opengamedata-unity
-Unity submodule for logging with OpenGameData servers.
+Unity package for logging with OpenGameData servers.

 ## Setup
 If there isn't one already, create a `Submodules` directory within the project's root.
-To add the submodule to a project, run the following command from within the `Submodules` directory:
+To add the package to a project, run the following command from within the `Submodules` directory:

 `$ git submodule add https://github.com/fielddaylab/opengamedata-unity.git`